 Don’t believe me?
 Consider this:

-In a study done by Shell Corporation a shocking discovery was made about the age of retirement when correlated with age of death.
+In a study done by Shell Corporation, a shocking discovery was made about the age of retirement when correlated with the age of death.
 According to the article:

 People who retire at 55 are 89% more likely to die in the 10 years after retirement than those who retire at 65.

-Doesn’t that seem a bit backwards?
+Doesn’t that seem a bit backward?
 So they found that the workers living to the age of 65 were 89% more likely to live 10 more years after retirement even though they were 10 years older than their early retirement counterparts.
-I find that to be completely shocking, I hope you would as well.
+I find that to be utterly shocking, and I hope you would as well.